 Research supports these approaches in the treatment of depression, anxiety disorders, oppositional behavior, mood disorders, attachment and trauma related symptoms, addictions, and personality disorder traits.
 YBGR staff are trained in identifying and assisting youth in recognizing negative thought patterns about themselves and the world that affect their emotional state and behaviors.

-YBGR therapists utilize a multitude of service approaches in order to accomplish this task, including traditional individual, family, and group therapy; animal assisted therapies; recreation therapy; ropes course initiatives; art therapy; and conflict resolution approaches.
-The multidisciplinary treatment team for the residential program includes psychiatrists, a physician’s assistant, nurses, a clinical psychologist, therapists, recreation therapists, program managers, mental health workers, a school psychologist, a school counselor, teachers, and therapeutic work supervisors.
+YBGR therapists engage youth and families by utilizing traditional individual, family, and group therapy; Chemical Dependency therapies; animal assisted therapies; recreation therapy; ropes course initiatives; art therapy; and conflict resolution approaches.
+The multidisciplinary treatment team for the residential program includes psychiatrists, physician’s assistant, nurse practitioner, nurses, a clinical psychologist, therapists, recreation therapists, program managers, mental health workers, a school psychologist, a school counselor, teachers, and therapeutic work supervisors.

 The YBGR residential treatment approach includes a level system that denotes a resident’s overall and current progress in treatment.
 Each child or adolescent is unique and presents with circumstances that require consideration by the treatment team.
 Therefore, treatment is individualized to the resident based on these circumstances and the child’s therapeutic needs.
 Families and guardians are encouraged to participate in the treatment process and are a critical part of the child’s program.
 Visitation and passes help assess treatment gains towards reintegration of the youth into the home and community.